 A political sorting hat of sorts

 Granted the model is crude, but so was the original theorem — what is the “correct” choice in a political contest?
-Or does Condorcet’s political science theory imply that, like becoming Neo, whatever the majority chooses will by definition be The Right One for the job? 🤔
+Or does the Condorcet jury theorem imply that, like becoming Neo, whatever the majority chooses will by definition be The Right One for the job? 🤔

 …if so, we definitively have the wrong President.